davidparker/streetwise.github.io/index.markdown

 ```

 #### Response Model
-And We also always respond with the same model
+And We also always respond with the same model.
+Check status of success
+if you get a false,  You can check the ValidationErrors for property based issues
+and you can check the ErrorMessage property for other message types.

+The Errors in ErrorMessage are detailed in ApiErrorMessages model.
+The ValidationErrors will be subject to change, and are not yet set as const and in a model.
+As soon as validation is settled.
+I will create a constants for this, and update the library.

 ```cs
     public class ApiResponse